top of page

 Examples of Mutual Funds and ETFs

 For something more diverse, Vanguard Total Stock Market Index Fund (VTSAX) covers the entire U.S. stock market in one swoop (hence the name "Total Stock Market").
-Its ETF counterpart, Vanguard Total Stock Market ETF (VTI), offers the same exposure but with intraday trading.
+Its ETF counterpart, Vanguard Total Stock Market ETF (VTI), offers the same exposure but allows you to trade (aka buy or sell ) throughout the day.

 Both index funds and ETFs have their perks and drawbacks.
 Deciding which one suits you and your kids better depends on your investment goals, risk tolerance, and preferred investment style.
 Index funds are straightforward, cost-effective, and great for long-term investors, while ETFs offer more intraday trading flexibility and potentially lower minimum investments.

 [Let's practice!
-Your child can build their mock portfolio with our stock market game!
+Your child can build their mock portfolio with the index funds of their choice with our stock market game!
 Check it out! ]

 So, what are the best index funds?
 Where do you go from here?